 - Electronic cards (e-cards are okay for birthday greetings, but not for planned giving) and e-mail mass marketing (the recipients know that the message is impersonal and generic, and so do the spam-blockers on their computers).

 - Websites with superfluous links (jokes), deep home pages, too much text, and updated libraries with exciting (really!?) planned giving news in special reading rooms.

-- Screening prospects based on just wealth and age (many still market only to seniors – bad idea).
+- Screening prospects based on just wealth and age (many still market only to seniors – bad idea for planned giving marketing).